B24-Marco-Redulla/I-Know-Every-Area/author_info.md

 Paste a group logo, groufie, individual pics or avatars here so that I can better associate your work with you.
 Feel free to add message to your teacher.  :)

+---
+Hi sir!
+Thanks for teaching us this school year.
+Classes had just a right mix of fun and learning.
+Sadly there's no CS6 class so I won't be doing that much coding anymore.
+I hope that you'll meet even more energetic and crazy students :)

+-M.R.

+(p.s. here are all the pictures during our trip to IKEA: https://drive.google.com/drive/folders/185rgetLui1O6pCpD92pGPeZqaNtFbLiX)
+***